 To restore your database from a backup:

-- Stop the Hub service.
-For detailed instructions, see Stop Hub docker container.
+Stop the Hub service.
+For details, see Start and Stop Docker Container.

 confdirectories.
 You need to clean the content of these two Hub-specific directories on the host machine.
 For more details, see Create and Configure Directories chapter of the installation instructions.

 Make sure that the backup file that you wish to restore is located in the

 backupsHub directory on the host machine.
 The backup file must also be accessible to the user